[Coronavirus] Coronavirus in Belarus: could Lukashenko's grip be shaken?

 Others doctors have been vocal on social media too including on the lack of medical protective equipment.
 One of them, Nataliya Larionova was summoned to the prosecutor's office two days after she had denounced the official statistics as "mythical" on Vk.com.

 Indeed, the novel coronavirus has been spreading actively in Belarus since it entered the country by the end of February.
-2,919 person were officially reported positive and 29 had died by April 9th with major outbreaks in Minsk and Vitebsk.
+2,919 people were officially reported positive and 29 had died by April 9th with major outbreaks in Minsk and Vitebsk.

 The official numbers are nonetheless not reflecting the reality warns Dr. Loban: "A few days ago the number of people infected by the coronavirus started to seem reasonable.
 I presume it has to do with the WHO [World Health Organisation] delegation visiting Belarus.
 But the death toll is diminished.

-I know from my colleagues that under pressure a certain number of deaths are re qualified in pneumonia even when Covid19 tests are positive".
+I know from my colleagues that under pressure a certain number of deaths are requalified in pneumonia even when Covid19 tests are positive".

 The doctor can't help to draw a parallel with the Chernobyl disaster he experienced as a medical student back in 1986.
 "Five days after the explosion, the soviet regime held its massive 1st of May parade.
 Now, we are in the middle of an pandemic and Lukashenko wants to celebrate the 9th of May," he said.

 The President, who's been in power for 25 years has not only pretended to ignore the coronavirus, he's also been dismissing the victims.
-"There are no virus here.
+"There are no virus here".

 More recently, in his office, on 9 April, he repeated the importance of preserving the economy: "All this will go away, it's already disappearing look at what is happening in Europe.
 But the economy will remain".

-Thus no official containment measure has been introduced in Belarus: the factories are still working, pubs and restaurants are not forced to close, but, in the "shadow", hospitals have been reorganised to be able to attend to Covid-19 patients and Easter holidays got prolonged for one week for school children.
+Thus no official containment measure has been introduced in Belarus: the factories are still working, pubs and restaurants are not forced to close, but, in the "shadow", hospitals have been reorganised to be able to attend to Covid-19 patients and Easter holidays was prolonged for two weeks for school children.

 "Lukashenko now acknowledges there is a problem but at the same times he goes on with conspiracy theories" analyses Aleś Łahviniec, a dissident who teaches political science at the European Humanities University, a Belarusian university in exile in Vilnius.